How To Grill Chicken Perfectly

 This method is great for if you’re having friends over because you can do most of it ahead of time.
 You can also make a big batch so if you’ve got a lot of friends, this recipe’s for you!

 Precook it in the oven ahead of time so you know it’s fully cooked and ready for the grill.
-Cooking it ahead of time also lets you cook it slowly, which yields nice, juicy and tender meat.
+Cooking it ahead of time also lets you cook it slowly, which yields nice, juicy, and tender meat.
+And, it gives you time to put your feet up during grilling season because most of the work is done beforehand.

 How to Grill Chicken, Step by Step

 With a big group coming over, buy bulk packs of bone-in chicken thighs and drumsticks.
 I prefer skinless but skin-on works too.
+I find that the skin doesn’t get really crispy on the grill no matter what I do.
+However, skinless can be either hard to find or more expensive.
+So get it with the skin on, cook it in the oven, then see the tip in Step #2.
 (Chicken breasts are not ideal for this method.
 If you really want to though, bone in and skin on chicken breasts are best.
 If you want to grill boneless, skinless chicken breasts, I have a separate post about that for you over here.
 They require a different method.

-Up to two days before the party, season the chicken with a spice rub (see printable recipe at the bottom) and bake at 300ºF for about an hour.
+Up to two days before the party, season the chicken with a spice rub (see printable recipe at the bottom) and bake at 300°F for about an hour.
+After an hour of baking, test with an instant-read thermometer.
+The chicken should be at least at 165°F internally.
+If it’s over that, it’s ok.
+It’ll still be juicy!

 Then you remove the chicken from the oven and let it cool down a bit on the counter.